 Critical Thinking (CT) is a key aspect of learning and the CT framework is embedded in the pedagogy for some subjects, including Secondary Two Project Work.
 In these subjects, students learn to make distinctions between organised thoughts and purposeful thinking.
 The result is the development of a mind that is able to think critically across different domains.
 In Project Work (PW), our students can choose between competitive or non-competitive PW domains.
 In both domains, students have the option of exploring their interest in Humanities, Science, Mathematics and the English Language.
 Over the course of the project, students are taught to apply analytical skills and consider different perspectives in order to come up with solutions to real-world problems.

-The St. Margaret’s Secondary School Drama Programme takes students on a learning journey that spans acting, directing, writing, critique, stage management and production design, among many others.
+The St. Margaret’s Drama Programme takes students on a learning journey that spans acting, directing, writing, critique, stage management and production design, among many others.
 Students study different styles of theatre and develop their own unique creative voice.

 In Secondary Two, students are taught the Elements of Drama through the exploration of Commedia dell’arte.
 Commedia dell’arte or “comedy of skills” is an improvisational style of theatre which began in sixteenth century Italy and flourished in Europe for 200 years.
 It is a physical theatrical art form which is fun and requires students to experiment with various movements of the body.